 Best For: Balanced golf cigars, afternoon rounds, medium bodied flavor

-Perdomo 10th Anniversary Champagne has a rich flavor profile with a very steady, reliable burn.
-This cigar is one of the most dependable Connecticut Shade cigars you can bring to the golf course.
-Built with well-aged Nicaraguan tobacco and a smooth Connecticut wrapper, it delivers a consistent burn and an easygoing profile that fits perfectly into the rhythm of a round.
+Perdomo 10th Anniversary Champagne pairs a rich flavor with a rock-steady burn.
+It is one of the most dependable Connecticut Shade cigars you can bring to the course.
+Built on well-aged Nicaraguan tobacco under a smooth Connecticut wrapper, it stays even and keeps things easygoing right inside the rhythm of a round.

-On the course, this is the kind of cigar that just works.
-It stays lit between shots, handles the wind well, and produces a creamy, mellow smoke with notes of cedar, roasted nuts, coffee, and a touch of honey sweetness.
-For golfers looking for a smooth, reliable cigar at an approachable price, this one checks every box.
+Out there, this is the kind of cigar that just works.
+It stays lit between shots, shrugs off the wind, and pours out a creamy, mellow smoke with cedar, roasted nuts, coffee, and a little honey sweetness.
+If you want smooth and reliable at a fair price, this one checks every box.

 Key Details: